square1-io/laravel-idempotency/README.md

 * `DuplicateRequestException`: By default the package will replay a response when a previous idempotency key is seen again.
 Changing the config value `on_duplicate_behaviour` to `exception` will cause an exception to be thrown instead (useful for applications when a re-sent request is more likely a bug in the client).
 * `LockExceededException`: To avoid race conditions for two requests with identical keys, each request that doesn't see a cached response already present first tries to acquire a cache lock.
 Only one request can get this lock, so the losing request(s) will poll the cache periodically to get the response.
 If the waiting time exceeds the value in `config('idempotency.max_lock_wait_time')`, a `LockExceededException` exception is thrown.
 * `MissingIdempotencyKeyException`: Thrown when a request handled by the idempotency middleware does not have a key present.
 This check is performed after the `enforced_verbs` check, so, for example, if GET requests are not to be considered by the middleware, a GET request without a key won't trigger this exception.
 This exception will be thrown, unless the config value `ignore_empty_key` has been changed to `true`.
+* `CorruptedCacheDataException`: Data retrieved from the cache does not match the expected format.
+Typically the result of a cache key collision with the hosting application.

 ## Versioning